Short-Term Rentals - When Enough is Enough

 I often use AirBnB and VRBO rentals when I travel.
 They are convenient and can be a good alternative if several family members are going with me.

 However, as a Planning and Zoning Commissioner in Flagstaff, I see the difficulties that short-term rentals present for people who live and work in Flagstaff.
-Over 92% of the short-term rentals in Flagstaff are single family homes or apartments that could be put back into our housing stock.
+The majority of the short-term rentals in Flagstaff are single family homes or apartments that could be put back into our housing stock.
+I draw a difference with the rentals people have attached to their homes for extra income.
+These seem like a reasonable use within a neighborhood.

 In 2016, the Arizona legislature passed a law (9-500.39) that says in the first line “A city or town may not prohibit vacation rentals or short-term rentals.”
-Over time, there have been attempts to modify this law and put restrictions on the rental property owner but overall, these are weak attempts to make it more difficult to run a short-term rental business but not limit it.
+Over time, there have been many attempts to modify this law and put restrictions on the rental property owners but overall, these attempts only made it more difficult to run a short-term rental business but not limit it.

 There are some loopholes that people have tried to use.
 In some older neighborhoods without HOA’s, there may be wording such as this included in the deed.
 “No building or lot shall ever be used or occupied for any purpose except that of private residence exclusively and shall not be used or occupied for trade or business of any kind”.